sn0b4ll/python-pki/README.md

-getcertsforca | Show all Cert for an CA exportca | Exports an CA exportcert | Exports an Cert exit | Escape this hell
+getcertsforca | Show all Cert for an CA exportca | Exports an CA exportcert | Exports an Cert importca | Import an CA from file importcert | Import an CERT from file exit | Escape this hell

 ## Non-Interactive Functions